nikito-error/SpringBootRestApi/README.md

 # SpringBootRestApi
- Spring boot full rest api
+ Spring boot test some rest api and Annotations